 Most adhesives don't stick well to inked surfaces.
 Hot melt tapes, in particular, do not perform well on digital print.
 Neither does glue or glue dots (which is why there is no ink on the glue tabs of shipping and tuck-top boxes).

 We recommend using acrylic tape on digitally printed boxes.
+Something like this will do the trick.

 Sometimes temperature can affect the adhesion of the tape, as well.
 If you are assembling your boxes in a cold warehouse during the winter, it can be more difficult to get tapes to stick.